Shenglian/-WORK_TIP/English.md

 Sometimes, what hinders focus isn’t a lack of contiguous time or too much context switching.
 Instead, many people do not have sufficient motivation to summon the activation energy required to start a difficult task.

+specify how many rows and columns we need